aanand/docker-wait/README.md

+**This project is not maintained - it was intended only as a demonstration.
+For proper information on how to wait for Docker containers with Compose, I've written a guide to [controlling startup order](https://docs.docker.com/compose/startup-order/).**

 `wait` is a really small Docker utility that blocks until another container is accepting TCP connections.

 Use it like this: